Infomechanics of Independent and Identically Distributed Particles: Notation and definitions

 where $k>0$ is a constant that depends on the context and the inequalities are obvious because $0 < p_{\cal L}({\cal L}) \leq 1$ (we exclude from the support set of ${\cal L}$ events with zero probability to guarantee that the random entropy is limited).
 In physics $k=k_B$, while, in information and communication theory,

 or, equivalently, one takes the base-2 logarithm and $k=1$.
-In what follows we take the natural logarithm with $k=1$ and put explicitly $k_B$ in front of the entropy when it is required by the context.
+In what follows, we drop the multiplicative constant when it is unnecessary, being understood that it must be recovered from the context when it becomes necessary.
 Information and communication theory researchers often call $H({\cal L})$ {\em surprise}, because it quantitatively expresses the surprise that one experiences when he observes the result ${\cal L}$ of the random experiment.
 Being a deterministic function of a random variable, see (\ref{ranp}) and the relevant discussion about its meaning, the above $H({\cal L})$ is a random variable itself.
 The expectation of $H({\cal L})$ with respect to the probability distribution $p_{\cal L}$ is the Shannon entropy of ${\cal L}$: where we use the shorthand notation

-and the inequality becomes equality only when ${\cal L}$ is non-random.
-In the information and communication theory community, the expectation of the surprise is often called {\em uncertainty}.
-This name reflects the uncertainty that we have about the result of the random experiment before observing the random outcome.
-Actually, uncertainty can be seen as the surprise that we expect to experience when we will see the random result.